-Distributions to U.S. stockholders, other than capital gain dividends or qualified dividends discussed below, will constitute dividends up to the amount of our current or accumulated earnings and profits and generally will be taxable to the stockholders as ordinary income.
-These distributions are not eligible for the dividends received deduction generally available to corporations.
-In addition, with limited exceptions, these dividends are not eligible for taxation at the preferential income tax rates for qualified dividends received by individuals.
-U.S. stockholders that are individuals, however, are taxed at preferential qualified dividend rates on dividends that are attributable to (1) income retained by us in the prior taxable year on which we were subject to corporate level income tax (less the amount of tax), (2) dividends received by us from taxable C corporations, or (3) income in the prior taxable year from the sales of "built-in gain" property acquired by us from C corporations in carryover basis transactions (less the amount of corporate tax on such income).
-For taxable years beginning after December 31, 2017 and before January 1, 2026, non-corporate U.S. stockholders will be entitled to deduct 20% of ordinary REIT dividends they receive.
-In combination with the 37% maximum rate applicable to non-corporate U.S. stockholders in such years, ordinary REIT dividends are subject to a maximum tax rate of 29.6%.
-These rates do not include the 3.8% Medicare tax on net investment income.
+Distributions to U.S. stockholders will constitute dividends up to the amount of our current or accumulated earnings and profits and generally will be taxable to the stockholders as ordinary income unless designated as capital gain dividends or qualified dividend income.
+These distributions are not eligible for the dividends-received deduction generally available to corporations.
+In addition, with limited exceptions, these dividends are not eligible for taxation at the preferential income tax rates for qualified dividend income received by individuals.
+We may designate as qualified dividend income dividends that are attributable to (1) income retained by us in the prior taxable year on which we were subject to corporate level income tax (less the amount of tax), (2) dividends received by us from taxable C corporations, or (3) income in the prior taxable year from the sales of "built-in gain" property acquired by us from C corporations in carryover basis transactions (less the amount of corporate tax on such income).